Rose of Sharon: Personal Tips for Successful Planting and Growing

 Once it settles in, Rose of Sharon handles dry spells well – yet getting water right the first twelve months makes all the difference

-• Water now and then while the plant settles in so roots can grow strong.
+• Watering the plant settles in so the roots can grow strong.

-Even if you skip it, trimming now and then brings better form, also more blooms appear later
+Pruning is also mandatory after the plant has grown.
+Even if you skip it, Pruning brings better structure, and also helps to get more blooms to appear later

-• Right after winter ends but before new shoots show up is when trimming works best.
+• Right after winter ends, but before new shoots show up, is when pruning works best.

 • Blooming happens where fresh growth appears, which means cut branches grow more flowers.
-When you trim it back, the plant pushes out shoots that carry blossoms later.
+When you prune it back, the plant pushes out shoots that carry blossoms later.

 From a cutting or a seed, Rose of Sharon grows – though cuttings keep the variety true.
 Branch tips work better than sowing when you want the same flower back.